rrad0812/pydocs/Admin tips and trcks/Migrating to a Custom User Model Mid-project in Django.md

 create a custom user model at the start of the project.
 Maybe they could even include it in the tutorial?

-Hopefully the migration process I've presented in the article worked for you without Feedback
+Hopefully the migration process I've presented in the article worked for you without any issues.

-any issues.
 In case something didn't work for you or you think something could be improved, I'd love to hear your feedback.

 You can get the final source code from the django-custom-user repo.

- django

-Nik Tomazic
-Nik is a software developer from Slovenia.
-He's interested in object-oriented programming and web development.
-He likes learning new things and accepting new challenges.
-When he's not coding, Nik's either swimming or watching movies.

- 

-CONTRIBUTORS

-Michael Herman

-SHARE THIS TUTORIAL

- Twitter  Reddit  Hacker News  Facebook

-RECOMMENDED TUTORIALS

-Class-based vs Creating a Custom User Dockerizing Django with Function-based Views in Model in Django Postgres, Gunicorn, and Django Nginx

-Michael Herman

-Nik Tomazic Aug 1st, 2022 Michael Herman
-Jan 22nd, 2023

-Differences between Django's Jul 27th, 2023
-This article explains step-by-step

-class-based views (CBV) and
-how to create a custom user model

-function-based views (FBV).
-This tutorial details how to in Django. configure Django to run on Docker

- django along with Postgres, Nginx, and
- django

-Gunicorn.

- django docker

-Stay Sharp with Course Updates
-Feedback

-Join our mailing list to be notified about updates and new releases.

-Enter your email Subscribe

-LEARN

-Courses Bundles Blog  TestDriven.io is a proud supporter of open source

-GUIDES
-10% of profits from each of our

-Complete Python Django and Celery Deep Dive Into Flask FastAPI courses and our Flask Web
-Development course will be donated to

-ABOUT TESTDRIVEN.IO the FastAPI and Flask teams, respectively.

-Support and Consulting What is Test-Driven Development?
-Follow our contributions

-Testimonials Open Source Donations About Us Meet the Authors

-Tips and Tricks

-© Copyright 2017 - 2025 TestDriven Labs.
-Developed by Michael Herman.

-Follow @testdrivenio

-Feedback